lugard1/book-store/README.md

 >

--  **I would work on the style, feel and the functionalities of the bookstore app.**
+-  **I would work on the style, feel and the functionalities of the bookstore app using API.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>